sinedied/articles/articles/azure/mcp-function-runtime/mcp-functions-runtime.md

 ## Wrap up

 Hosting MCP servers on Azure Functions gives you the best of both worlds: the simplicity of serverless infrastructure and the power of the official Anthropic SDK.
-With just **three simple configuration steps**, you can take your existing Node.js MCP server and deploy it to a production-ready, auto-scaling platform.
+With just **one simple configuration step**, you can take your existing Node.js MCP server and deploy it to a production-ready, auto-scaling platform.

 The combination of MCP's standardized protocol and Azure's serverless platform means you can focus on building amazing AI experiences instead of managing infrastructure.
 Boom. 😎